 How about that walk then?

 “Come on.
 I am sorry.
 I really am.
 Let’s set this straight.
 No. Let me set this straight.
 Let me take you someplace nice.
 And we will talk.
 Or we can go for the walk you suggested earlier?”
-I say, thinking to myself that I’m good at this.
+I say, thinking to myself that I’m good at this and I can save this date gone wrong.
+I knew how to make up after a fight.

-How will I not be?
-All throughout the five-and-a-half-year-relationship, I’ve profusely apologised, even for things I needn’t have apologised for.
+How will I not be good at this crap?
+All throughout the five-and-a-half-year-relationship, I’ve profusely apologized, even for things I needn’t have apologized for.
 If a man asks me for advice before taking the plunge and telling a woman that he’d like to be with her, I’d tell him “say sorry”.
-If you apologise, you win.
+If you apologize, you win.
+It is also the perfect way to save date night gone wrong.

 But not here.
 Not with her.